shayneo/array-all-day/README.md

 Sick of things not being arrays?
 Us too.

 ## The Mission
-`array-all-day` is a comprehensive, _zero dependency_, blazing fast array type-casting library (not a framework).
+Standingon the shoulders of giants... `better-than-shaynes-array-all-day` is a comprehensive, _single dependency_, blazing fast array type-casting library (not a framework).

 ## Contribution Guidelines
 Must love arrays.